AbdulMoizAli/CC-106395/Phase 3/README.md

 ## Tasks

-Creating a Lexical Analyzer was relatively easier than the Parser but, after reading a bunch of documentations and collaborative work we did manage to get it done correctly.
+Creating a Lexical Analyzer was relatively easier than the Parser but, after reading a bunch of documentations and collaborative work, we did manage to get it done correctly.

 ## Working